 With the portable jumper in the trunk, I always know, by default, that I’m covered, and that usually ends the conversation.

-I also, never regret not taking ‘extra’ precautions!
+I also never regretted not taking ‘extra’ precautions!

 Worthy Contenders to Consider